tjhelsel/accent-changer/README.md

 Finally, the user can send that transcription to Amazon's Polly text-to-speech service, and hear the word spoken aloud in the chosen accent.

-Built independently during a four-day hackathon.
+Built during a four-day hackathon.